junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He's glancing and chuckling at the sexy blonde-covered magazine (something he knows the old him would be interested, but somehow not really in the mood for lately, especially not when Cas is right here with him), when he hears the alarm for the fridge goes off.

-"Dude!" the young high-school-looking cashier glares at them.
+"Dude!" the young high-school-boy-looking cashier glares at them.

 Cas is standing next to the opened fridge door, holding a carton of eggs, with one of them in his hands.
-Before Dean's eyes, he frowns and then cracks the egg with his bare hands.
-Dean forgets he's staring until the cashier yells another angry "Dude!" at them, as the broken yolk falls to the clean tile.
+Before Dean's eyes, he frowns and then cracks the egg with his bare hand.
+Dean forgets he's staring until the cashier yells another annoyed "Dude!" at them, as the broken yolk falls to the clean tile.

 Dean rushes to him, hissing, "What are you doing?"